amesaine/dotfiles/.config/xkb/README.md

 > Any standard keyboard will do.
 Flatter keyboards on laptops are better solely because it is easier to press the relocated Escape with the right thumb.
 I find that bulky spacebars often get in the way.

-### Shell copy pasting is buggy when using Homerow Symbols.
+### Copy Pasting in shell is buggy when using Homerow Symbols.

 > You might be doing `Control+RelocatedShift+{something}`.
 Instead, do `RelocatedShift+Control+{something}`. `Control+OriginalShift` and `OriginalShift+Control`